José Eduardo dos Santos: Peace process, 1980-2002

-Governance issues after end of civil war
+Governance issues after end of civil war 2001-2016

 In 2001, dos Santos announced that he would step down at the next presidential election.
-In December 2003 he was reelected as head of the MPLA and no further presidential election took place, despite their announcements for 2006, then 2007, and finally 2009.
-After a legislative election in 2008 in which the ruling MPLA won a landslide victory, the party started working on a new constitution that was introduced early in 2010.
+In December 2003, he was reelected as head of the MPLA and no further presidential election took place, despite their announcements for 2006, then 2007, and finally 2009.
+In August 2006, he obtained a MoU with the Front for the Liberation of the Enclave of Cabinda.

+After the 2008 Angolan parliamentary election, the ruling MPLA won a landslide victory, and it started working on a new constitution, which was introduced early in 2010.
 Under the terms of the new constitution, the president is elected by first-past-the-post double simultaneous vote for the same term as the assembly, and may serve a maximum of two terms.
 Each participating party nominates a presidential candidate as top of its list, who must be clearly identified on the ballot paper.
 The top candidate of the party receiving the most votes is elected president.

 Dos Santos reportedly escaped an assassination attempt on 24 October 2010, when a vehicle tried to intercept his car as he was returning from the beach with his family.
 His escort opened fire, killing two passengers in the vehicle, and weapons were found on board.
 This incident has not been confirmed by any other source.
 In February–March 2011, and then again in September 2011, demonstrations against dos Santos were organized in Luanda by young Angolans, mostly via the Internet.

 In the 2012 legislative election, his party, the MPLA, won more than two-thirds of the vote.
 As dos Santos had been the top candidate of the party, he automatically became president, in line with the constitution adopted in 2010.

 In September 2014, dos Santos announced the end of the coupling of the position of provincial governor with provincial first secretary of the MPLA.
 This measure aimed to improve the operation of the provincial administration and the municipal administrations, as a way to adjust the governance model to a new context and bigger demand for public services.